Lieutenant Colonel William McKenzie, MC, OBE - letters - 1915 - Part 8

 to improve the shining hours from

 day to day.
-I wish I have this time
+I wish I had the time

 cannot at present spare it, there